Table of Contents

 Remember to be kind to yourself, you are worthy and take things one day at a time.

-Avoid falling back into a toxic relationship can be a challenging process, but it is possible with self-awareness and healthy boundaries.
+Avoiding falling back into a toxic relationship can be a challenging process, but it is possible with self-awareness and healthy boundaries.
 By recognizing patterns in your behavior and relationships, listening to your gut, and setting clear and respectful boundaries, you can break free from the cycle of toxic relationships.

 Remember, you deserve to be in a healthy and fulfilling relationship.
 Take the time to invest in yourself and your own emotional well-being.